This article was updated on 10 June 2019.

 This article was written in collaboration with SGX.
 All views expressed in this article are the independent opinion of DollarsAndSense.sg

-There are two main ways you can invest.
+There are two main ways you can start investing.

 The first is to appoint someone to invest for you.
-You pass them money and in return for a management fee, they will invest on your behalf.
+You give them your money and, in return for a management fee, they will invest on your behalf.

 The other way is to do it yourself.
-Unlike getting someone to invest on your behalf, you enjoy full control over what you are investing when you do it on your own.
+Unlike getting someone to invest on your behalf, you enjoy full control over what you are investing in and when you make your investments by doing it on your own.

 How Do Regular Shares Savings Plans Work?

-Regular Shares Savings (RSS) plans allow you to invest a specific amount of money each month into stocks, exchange-traded funds (ETFs) and real estate investment trusts (REITs) of your choice on the Singapore Exchange (SGX).
-Investors can invest from as little as $100 a month.
+Regular Shares Savings (RSS) plans allow you to invest a specific amount of money each month into a range of investments, such as stocks, exchange-traded funds (ETFs) and real estate investment trusts (REITs) of your choice on the Singapore Exchange (SGX).
+Investors can start investing from as little as $100 a month.

 RSS plans do not require investors to time the market.
-The investment is automatically made each month, on behalf of the investors, following the instructions given by the individual.
-This means that if share prices for the month are higher, the investor will buy fewer shares.
+Once the amount and specific investments have been decided, buy instructions are automatically carried out in subsequent months.
+This means that if share prices for the month are higher, the investor will simply buy fewer shares.
 Conversely, if share prices are lower for the month, the investor will buy more shares.

-Here’s a simple illustration.
-Assuming Alex wishes to invest $6,000 into an ETF over the next six months.
-Currently, each unit costs $1.00.
-However, Alex is worried about price volatility as the market have been experiencing wild swings lately.
+In an illustration below, we assume an investor, Alex, wishes to invest $6,000 into an ETF over the next six months.
+Currently, each unit of the ETF costs $1.00.
+However, Alex is worried about price volatility as the market have been experiencing larger swings lately.

 With an RSS plan, Alex can choose instead to invest $1,000 a month into the ETF, over the next six months.